America's Fastest Spy Plane May Be Back -- And Hypersonic - Slashdot

 Unfortunately Trump couldn't keep his limp dick out of it.

 The Russians are also prime examples of not sticking your dick in when it's not wanted.
-Because of Syria, Russia is facing a much increased r
+Because of Syria, Russia is facing a much increased risk of terrorist attacks (and it's not like they had a shortage of pissed off extremist enemies before Syria either).

 Much more interested to know...
 (Score:3, Insightful)